 You can allocate low-cost assets and low-value assets relating to your rental activity to a low-value pool.

-A low-cost asset is a depreciating asset whose cost is less than \$1,000 (after GST credits or adjustments) as at the end of the income year in which you start to use it, or have it installed ready for use, for a taxable purpose.
-A low-value asset is a depreciating asset that is not a low-cost asset and:
+A low-cost asset is a depreciating asset that costs less than \$1,000 as at the end of the income year in which you start to use it, or have it installed ready for use, for a taxable purpose.